 The distinguished surname Bokant originated in Cornwall, a region of southwest England that is celebrated in the Arthurian romances of the Middle Ages.
 Though surnames became common during medieval times, English people were formerly known only by a single name.
 The way in which hereditary surnames were adopted in medieval England is fascinating.
 As the population of Europe burgeoned, people began to assume an extra name to avoid confusion and to further identify themselves.
 Under the Feudal System of government, surnames evolved and they often reflected life on the manor and in the field.
 Despite the fact that occupational surnames are rare among the Cornish People, they nevertheless sometimes adopted surnames derived from the type of work they did.
 The surname Bokant was an occupational name for a maker of bows.
 Further research revealed that the name is derived from the Old English word buga or boga, meaning to bend.

 Early Origins of the Bokant family

-The surname Bokant was first found in Cornwall
+The surname Bokant was first found in Cornwall, in Treleage.

 Early History of the Bokant family